Cobra Command (1988 video game): Ports

 The NES port of Cobra Command was released the same year as the arcade game.
-Unlike the arcade game, the NES version does not scroll automatically, and its gameplay is similar to Choplifter as the main goal for each level is to rescue all of the hostages.
+Unlike the arcade game, the NES version does not scroll automatically, and its gameplay is similar to Choplifter as the main goal of each level is to rescue all of the hostages.
 Also, throughout the game, the player's helicopter can be upgraded by landing in certain areas.

-A port of Cobra Command was announced to be released on the Retro-Bit Super Retro Cade.
+Data East also published a port for home computers by January 1989.

 Reception

 In Japan, Game Machine listed the game on their October 15, 1988 issue as being the sixth most-successful table arcade unit of the month.

+In the United States, the home computer port sold more than 50,000 units by January 1989.